SEKOIA-IO/documentation/docs/xdr/features/investigate/events.md

 For example, this enrichment allows you to identify the nature of the legitimate actions expected on an office workstation associated with a specific team in your community.

-You can enable or disable enrichment in logs by clicking on the `enable/disable enrichment` in the upper right of the logs table.
+You can enable or disable enrichment in logs by clicking on the enable/disable enrichment` in the upper right of the logs table.
 Depending on your entities, assets and other data, you’ll be able to make sense of your events more efficiently.

 ### Export the results of a search

 You can easily export the results of a search in `CSV` or `JSON` format and choose the fields you want to export.
+To do so:
-To do so, click on the button `download`on the upper right of the logs' table.
+1. Click on the button `Export events` on the upper right of the logs' table
-You can either export all the fiels or export only selected fields.
+2. Either export all fields or only a selection of fields

+When you export all fields, even the fields that don't have a value will be exported in a table.
 The export will be made to the default folder defined for downloads.
 Name of the file is optional, if not provided, the file will be named with the UUID of the job search.

 !!! note